webmin/webmin.com/content/changelog/webmin-2.200-and-usermin-2.020-released.md

 * Fix to change default monitor name based on database used MariaDB vs MySQL [#2139](https://github.com/virtualmin/virtualmin-gpl/issues/798)
 * Fix to disable manual upgrades for systems installed from the repository
 * Fix to preserve Webmin service state during package upgrades [#2133](https://github.com/webmin/webmin/issues/2133)
+* Change to enforce _sudo_-capable logins as themselves in the Terminal module [docs/modules/terminal](https://webmin.com/docs/modules/terminal/#about)
 * Rename "System Logs" module to "System Logs RS" and "System Logs Viewer" to "System Logs" for clarity

 ---